AylanBoscarino/partners-location/README.md

 ## Deploying the app

-This project was built on top of [Docker](https://www.docker.com/) containers, booth the app and the database.
+This project was built on top of [Docker](https://www.docker.com/) containers, both the app and the database.
 Once you have Docker and [docker-compose](https://docs.docker.com/compose/) running on your machine all you have to do is open the terminal on the project's folder and run the following command:

 ```sh